 Example of Held to Maturity Security

 Suppose a company decides to buy bonds that are having the maturity for 10 years.
-The company can either sell bonds before maturity when it will see profit in selling the bonds or it can hold the bonds for 10 years until maturity.
+The company can either sell bonds before maturity when it sees profit in selling the bonds, or it can hold the bonds for 10 years until maturity.
 If it is holding bonds until maturity, then this security will be recorded as held to maturity securities as an asset in its balance sheet.

 SouthWest Georgia Held to Maturity Securities

-Below is the classification of these securities are given.
+Below is the classification of these securities is given.
 Out of $36.8 million, $30.5 million was held as “State and municipal securities” while around 6 million was held as “Residential mortgage-backed securities”.